 - Al Rashidiya Park

-HANDY TIPS WHEN PLANNING A TRIP TO THE PUBLIC PARKS IN DUBAI
+HANDY TIPS FOR VISITORS OF PUBLIC PARKS IN DUBAI

 - Children under two years and people of determination are given free entry to public parks in Dubai.

 - Most public parks in Dubai are designed with people of determination in mind, so everyone can enjoy these beautiful spaces!